gabriel-f-santos/engine/README.md

 {"token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0ZW5hbnRfaWQiOjMsImFwaUtleSI6IjExMDlhOTMyMmI4YTNkZWExMmUxZDNjZDg2ZjQ5ZDAyIiwiZXhwIjoxNjk3MzI4NjQ1LCJzdWIiOiJ0ZW5hbnQzQGdtYWlsLmNvbSJ9.L2hkj6S_-wfzwT4TEJPIS-Ct-XDAI6epIwGYILlCvlA", "apiKey": "1109a9322b8a3dea12e1d3cd86f49d02"}%
 ```
+###Creating a Policy

-The frontend using jwt now can create a rule and the backend will associate this rule/policy with the tenant.
+The frontend, using JWT, can create a rule, and the backend will associate this rule/policy with the tenant.
+Conditions available for policies are:

+- gt: Greater than
+- gte: Greater than or equal to
+- lt: Lower than
+- lte: Lower than or equal to
+- eq: Equal to
+- ne: Not equal to

 ```
 curl --request POST \